-- · seek regulatory approvals for any product candidates that successfully complete preclinical and clinical trials; - establish a sales, marketing and distribution infrastructure in anticipation of commercializing of any product candidates for which we may obtain marketing approval and intend to commercialize on our own or jointly; - hire additional clinical, medical and development personnel; - · expand our infrastructure and facilities to accommodate our growing employee base; and - · maintain, expand and protect our intellectual property portfolio.
+- seek regulatory approvals for any product candidates that successfully complete preclinical and clinical trials; - establish a sales, marketing and distribution infrastructure in anticipation of commercializing of any product candidates for which we may obtain marketing approval and intend to commercialize on our own or jointly; - · hire additional clinical, medical and development personnel; - · expand our infrastructure and facilities to accommodate our growing employee base; and - maintain, expand and protect our intellectual property portfolio.

 Our primary uses of capital are, and we expect will continue to be, compensation and related expenses, clinical costs, external research and development services, laboratory and related supplies, legal and other regulatory expenses, and administrative and overhead costs.
 Our future funding requirements will be heavily determined by the resources needed to support development of our product candidates.
-We currently have no ongoing material financing commitments, such as lines of credit or guarantees, which are expected to affect our liquidity over the next five years, other than our lease obligations, supplier purchase commitments and strategic financing agreement.

-Based on our current clinical development plans, we believe our existing cash of \$216.4 million at June 30, 2022 will be sufficient to fund our current and planned operating expenses and capital expenditure requirements for at least the next 12 months from the date of this Report.
+Based on our current clinical development plans, we believe our forecasted cash will be sufficient to fund our current and planned operating expenses and capital expenditure requirements for at least the next twelve months from the date of this Report.
 We have based these estimates on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.
 If we receive regulatory approval for our other product candidates, we expect to incur significant commercialization expenses related to product manufacturing, sales, marketing and distribution, depending on where we choose to commercialize.
 We may also require additional capital to pursue in-licenses or acquisitions of other product candidates.